Christina Jamieson

-Christina Jamieson (1864–1942) was a Scottish writer, playwright and suffragist known for her association with the Shetland Isles.
+Christina Jamieson (1864–1942) was a Scottish writer, playwright and suffragist known for her association with Shetland.

 Early life

-Jamieson was born to Robert and Barbara Laing on 30 June 1864 at Cruisdale, Sandness on the Mainland of Shetland.
+Jamieson was born to Robert and Barbara Laing on 30 June 1864 at Cruisdale, Sandness on Mainland, Shetland.
 Her father was a schoolmaster in Sandness and she attended his school.
 She had six siblings.
 She and her mother Barbara moved to the capital of Shetland, Lerwick, after her father died in 1899.
 Three of her brothers became doctors.

 Activism

 Suffrage

 Jamieson is known for founding the non-militant Shetland Women's Suffrage Society in her home during October 1909, which became associated with the National Union of Women's Suffrage Societies (NUWSS), and for leading the society.
 Despite living hundreds of miles away from London, she created a banner with Orkney artist Stanley Cursiter which she carried in national processions.
 These included the Women's Coronation Procession on 21 June 1911, with a Miss Courtenay (who was the niece of the Orcadian Women's Suffrage Society chair Mary Anne Baikie).
 Jamieson also engaged in letter-writing regularly on suffrage to the local press, pamphleting campaigns and argued that as fishermen were absentee voters that their wives should have the right to vote in their stead.

 Jamieson held left-wing views which she shared with her nephew, Bertie Jamieson, and published a short book on the women's suffrage movement called Sketch of votes for women movement.